ahmed12348/employee-management/README.md

 ## Features

-- **Role-Based Access Control**: Distinct features for managers and employees.
+- **Role-Based Access Control**:
-- **Task Assignment**: Managers can assign tasks to employees in their departments.
+  - Managers: Assign and manage tasks for employees within their department.
+  - Employees: View and update tasks assigned to them.
+- **Task Assignment and Management**:
+  - Assign tasks with details such as status, description, and associated employees.
-- **User and Department Management**: Manage users, departments, and their associations.
+- **User and Department Management**:
-- **Responsive Design**: Fully optimized for both desktop and mobile use.
+  - Create, update, and filter users by role and department.
+- **Repository Design Pattern**:
+  - A clean and decoupled codebase for easier maintenance and scalability.
-- **Search and Filtering**: Filter users and tasks by department, role, or keywords.
+- **Search and Filtering**:
+  - Easily locate users and tasks by name, email, role, or department.
+- **Responsive Design**:
+  - Fully optimized for desktop and mobile devices.

 ---